Blog · February 15, 2026

 The Cheapest AI Models That Are Actually Good

-Most teams pick from a shortlist of three or four well-known models.
-GPT-4.1, Claude 4.5 Sonnet, maybe Gemini.
-These are good models.
-They are not good value.
+Most teams pick from a shortlist of three or four well-known models — GPT-4.1, Claude 4.5 Sonnet, maybe Gemini — without checking what else is available at the same quality tier.

 How we ranked them